Vehemont/Elobot/README.md

 # Elobot

+> :warning: ** Discord.py is no longer under support, and this Discord bot may not work with upcoming changes to Discord bots.
+This is retained for historical purposes.**

 Elobot is a Discord bot that maintains a leaderboard of teams, as well as calculates elo rankings for standings within the leaderboard.
 Elo calculations are the same formula as documented within the Mordhau Fight Club (MFC) Discord.
 MFC is the competitive gaming scene for the game Mordhau.

 The bot has some assumptions of how your Discord server is setup already.
 You must use roles for team names.
 You can use a team after its already been created without mentioning the role by typing in the name of the role, and if it has a space make sure to put quotes around the team name.
 For exmaple, `!setelo "Apeman A" 1500` is the same as using a role mention like so `!setelo @Apeman A 1500`.

 The bot works off creating json files for each guild, the files are minimal in size and just track the leaderboard/settings.
 This is so data is retained if the bot has to restart.

 ## Commands